english1234/vstcm/README.md

 Compared to the original version, the new vstcm adds:
 - RGB colour with different intensity levels
-- a 6502 emulator which allows it to play games on its own without a Raspberry Pi or MAME
+- 6502, Z80 and 6809 emulators which allows it to play games on its own without a Raspberry Pi or MAME
+- A mini version of MAME for playing vector games on the Teensy without a Raspberry Pi
-- an upgrade to the Teensy 4.1 for more power (eg >800Mhz as opposed to 120Mhz for the Teensy 3.2)
+- An upgrade to the Teensy 4.1 for more power (eg >800Mhz as opposed to 120Mhz for the Teensy 3.2)
 - Asteroids style test patterns in Red, Green & Blue to aid CRT convergence
-- a configuration menu with settings stored on the built in SD card
+- A configuration menu with settings stored on the built in SD card
-- programmable onboard control buttons
+- Programmable onboard control buttons
-- programmable IR remote control buttons
+- Programmable IR remote control buttons
-- extra pots to control X & Y position (to complement the existing X & Y size pots)
+- Extra pots to control X & Y position (to complement the existing X & Y size pots)
-- several power source options: either USB, or external 5V/9V/12V
+- Several power supply options: either USB, or external 5V/9V/12V
-- V3 of the PCB is faster and has a better quality image

 ![testscreen1](http://robinchampion.com/vstcm/testscreen2.jpg)